ecohubs-community/regenerative-community-blueprint/content/articles/consent-process-tropical-low-budget.md

 ## Introduction

 Consent-based decision making is particularly well-suited for **tropical, low-budget communities** that prioritize harmony and sustainable living.
-[Consensus-Based Decision-Making](/articles/vision-governance/decision-making-systems/consensus-based-decision-making?id=a33763b3)

 ## Key Principles